PixelJuggernaut/bleep-bloop-bot/README.md

 ✓ Stable & Up to date with discord.js v13

-✓ Suport 10 music sources + Stage & Thread Channels
+✓ Support 10 music sources + Stage & Thread Channels

 ✓ Works on Replit.com and any vps, with public & private Lavalink Nodes